What's a placement? A Guide for Students

 Gain practical experience

-A placement will give you hands-on experience by upping your skills and boosting work confidence.
-Combine this with everything you’ve learned at university and bam!
-You’re job-ready, which will work wonders for the graduate job hunt.
+A placement will give you hands-on experience through upskilling.
+In turn, this will boost your confidence in the professional world.
+Combine this with everything you’ve learned at university and bam: you’re job-ready.
+This will work wonders for the graduate job hunt, especially in your interview skills.

 Build industry contacts